Sexual orientation and gender identity in the Israeli military: Non-heterosexual personnel

 As of 2003, soldiers are also allowed to participate in gay pride parades.
 However, in 2018, the IDF banned soldiers from participating in strikes protesting the exclusion of gay men from a recently passed surrogacy law, as they were considered political demonstrations.

 Acceptance in everyday life sometimes differs from regulations; a poll conducted in 2011 by the Israel Gay Youth found that 40% of gay soldiers said they were verbally harassed for their sexual orientation, 20% said they had been sexually harassed, and 4% said they had been physically assaulted.
 Some, such as Noa Halevi, a reserves officer, say that female gay soldiers have an easier time in the army's masculine environment.
-In 2019, an IDF spokesman supported the removal of drawings depicting various family structures – including same-sex couples and single parents – that had been posted to a base's bulletin board for Family Day, as the photos were not in "the spirit of the IDF".
+In 2019, an IDF spokesman supported the removal of drawings depicting various family structures – including same-sex couples and single parents – that had been posted to a base's bulletin board for Family Day, as the photos were not in "IDF Code of Ethics".
 However, in one instance, a soldier who overheard homophobic comments did report the behavior to his commanders, leading to the punishment of one of the instigating soldiers.

 Some units are considered more accommodating, such as Unit 8200, a branch that often drafts from the socio-economic elite and deals with signals intelligence.
 However, its reputation as a gay-friendly unit is complicated by unit dissenters that objected to Unit 8200's collection of information on innocent people – including their sexuality – for later use as blackmail.

 Among the public, the Peace Index poll found that a large majority of Israelis say the IDF should espouse a "pluralistic and open value system", including openness to LGBT soldiers.
 81% of those who said they were "secular", 76% of "non-religious-traditional", 57% of "religious", and 52% of "religious-traditional" support such openness.